List of rolling stock preserved on the Severn Valley Railway

 The rolling stock preserved on the Severn Valley Railway is used to operate trains on the Severn Valley Railway (SVR), a heritage railway in Shropshire and Worcestershire, England.
 There is a variety of preserved steam and diesel locomotives, diesel multiple units, passenger coaches, and goods wagons.
 Most of these are typical of Great Western Railway (GWR) or London Midland and Scottish Railway (LMS) branch lines.
 Some are owned by the railway itself but most are owned by various individuals or voluntary groups.

 The line is also regularly visited by locomotives based elsewhere.
 Some come for a day on a railtour, others for a few days or weeks to take part in a special gala, for test running, or on short term hire.
 These visitors are not included in this article.

 Rolling stock summary

 The railway can call on a large fleet to operate its services.
-Only a small 'core' group of vehicles actually belong to the railway company itself; the remainder are owned by a associated groups, such as the Great Western (Severn Valley Railway) Association, or individuals.
+Only a small 'core' group of vehicles actually belong to the railway company itself; the remainder are owned by an associated groups, such as the Great Western (Severn Valley Railway) Association, or individuals.
 The SVR is also the base of the DMU Group (West Midlands), which focuses on DMU preservation.
 Locomotives and vehicles from the railway are now only infrequently used on excursions on the National Rail network, but in the past have operated across Great Britain.